Leavitt–Hovey House: Description

 The Leavitt–Hovey House stands in downtown Greenfield, on the north side of Main Street east of the main business district and opposite Hope Street.
 It is a two-story wood-frame structure, with numerous additions to its sides and rear.
 The main block is topped by a hip roof, with two interior chimneys.
 Its exterior is finished in wooden clapboards.
 The front facade is five bays wide, with a center entrance sheltered by a gabled porch supported by clustered columns.
 Front-gabled wings are attached to each side at a recess, with similar styling.

 History

 The house was designed architect Asher Benjamin in 1797 for Judge Jonathan Leavitt.
 Leavitt was a graduate of Yale College.
 He began his career as an attorney in Greenfield.
 He later served as Judge of the Court of Common Pleas in 1812, and Judge of Probate from 1814 to 1821, as well as the first president of the Franklin Bank of Greenfield.
 He used the west wing of this house as an office for his business activities.
 Judge Leavitt married the daughter of Yale President Ezra Stiles.

 Some original architectural elements of the Leavitt–Hovey House are in the collection of Historic Deerfield in Deerfield, where they may be seen by appointment.

-The town of Greenfield took the home by eminent domain in 1907, and in 1909 opened the Greenfield Public Library in the building.
+The town of Greenfield took the home by eminent domain in 1907, and in 1909 moved the Greenfield Public Library into the building until June 2023, when the library moved to its new home at 412 Main Street.